 What’s more, consumer behavior is strongly influenced by the caste system, distinctive for India.
 Within the caste system, there are strong rules and different levels of income, so any foreign company has to adapt its offer to the target audience (in this case to the castes as well).

 Due to the caste system and strong community within each caste, a brand is most easily promoted via the recommendations of parents and word of mouth.
 In other words, consumers are again affected by reviews.

 Important for you to notice is also the significant growth of e-commerce due to broader Internet access.
 This creates a better opportunity for you to reach the target audience online.
 If you’re looking for a foreign market with a soft spot for electronics, India is a market of choice.

 Do you find any of those foreign markets appropriate for your company’s offer?
-If you do, but don’t know which translation service to use, find out how can TAIA Translation platform help you with your translation and localization needs.
+If you do, but don’t know which translation service to use, find out how can the Taia platform help you with your translation and localization needs.